 1) Pick Your Business Name

 This can be one of the most challenging tasks when it comes to starting a business.
 Your name should reflect your brand and mission, as well as be easy to remember and spell.
 Additionally, when choosing a company name for registration, ensure that the name is available to trademark.
 This means that the name should not infringe on another company’s trademark.
 Furthermore, you should look into the domain name availability for your chosen business name.
 You can do it all in one place, with the help of a company formation service.
 Finally, when selecting a business name, do the due diligence to ensure that there are no other companies in your area offering similar products or services.
 This way you can stand out as unique and original.
+If you’re struggling to come up with a business name, consider using a business name generator tool to generate ideas that align with your brand and values.

 2) Choose Your Business Structure

 The type and structure of your business will determine the taxes you’ll pay, the paperwork you’ll need to file, and the liability protection you will have.
 Some common business structures are a sole proprietorship, limited liability company (LLC), partnership or corporation.
 You should research each of these carefully to determine which best fits your business needs.
+For instance, you must know about LLC fees by state before choosing the best state to form an LLC.

 3) Create A Business Plan